stephenwade/festival/README.md

 ## Local Development

-1. Run `npm install` to install the required npm packages.
+- Run `npm install` to install the required npm packages.
-1. Run `npm start` to serve the application locally.
+- Run `npm start` to serve the application locally.
+- If you add images, run `npm run imagemin` to convert them to WEBP.

 ## Building